Two-pink-deckchairs-on-lawn

 6. Familiarity and intuitive design

-Websites have evolved considerably over the last three decades.
+In the early days they were experimental, but we’ve learned some lessons since then.
 Today, they mostly follow a similar structure with the layout and pages people expect to see.
 This makes using them feel like second nature.

 They achieve this by having a familiar-looking: